-Observations in radio astronomy of the 21-cm hydrogen line in interstellar gas and its broadening due to the relative motion of hydrogen clouds in interstellar space within galaxies have been employed since the 1960s to measure the rotational velocities of galaxies relative to a galactic center\citep{1,2,3}.
-Based on the distribution of stellar mass in the galaxies, it was expected that the rotational velocity would roughly decrease with the inverse square root of the distance from the center\citep{4}.
-However, observations by V. Rubin established that the velocity does not decrease, but rather remains constant with increasing distance or slightly increases\citep{2,4}, as shown in Figure 1.
-This fact poses a substantial challenge for our current understanding of nature at this scale, as it either implies that we do not understand what a large part of our universe is composed of (the mass unaccounted for is more than five times the baryonic mass in the universe\citep{5,5.1}) or that we do not understand how masses interact (neither Newton’s nor Einstein’s formulation of the law of gravitation accounts for the discrepancy).
-This discrepancy was originally termed the ``missing matter'' problem, which has since morphed into the dark-matter problem \citep{5.1}, as it is thought that its solution might be obtained through a genuinely new form of matter in the universe that does not interact in conventional ways.
+Observations in radio astronomy of the 21cm hydrogen line in interstellar gas and its broadening due to relative motion of hydrogen clouds in interstellar space within galaxies have been employed since the 1960s to measure their rotational velocities relative to a galactic centre\citep{1,2,3}.
+From the distribution of stellar mass in the galaxies it was expected that the rotational velocity would decrease roughly with the inverse square root of the distance from the centre\citep{4}.
+However, observations by V. Rubin established that the velocity does not decrease, but either remains constant with increasing distance, or even slightly increases\citep{2,4}, see Figure 1.
+This fact poses a substantial challenge for our current understanding of nature at this scale, as it either means that we do not understand, what a large part of our universe is composed of (the mass unaccounted for is more than five times the baryonic mass in the universe\citep{5,5.1}), or that we do not understand how mass interacts (neither Newton’s nor Einstein’s formulation of the law of gravitation accounts for the discrepancy).
+This discrepancy was originally termed the "missing matter" problem, which has since morphed into the "dark matter" problem \citep{5.1}, as it is thought that it might find its solution by a genuinely new form of matter in the universe which does not interact in conventional ways.
 The concept of dark matter, as Milgrom pointed out\citep{6}, is based on three separate assumptions: (i) the force governing the dynamics of interstellar hydrogen is gravity, (ii) the gravitational force depends on the source of the gravity field and the mass of the particle, and (iii) Newton’s second law.
 Milgrom modified Newton’s second law to read:

 where $m_g$ is the mass of hydrogen, $\mu$ is a function depending on acceleration $a$ and a constant $a_0$, and $\mathbf{F}$ is the force due to acceleration $\mathbf{a}$.
-For accelerations much larger than $a_0 = 2 \times 10^{-10}$ms$^{-2}$, Newtonian dynamics is restored, while for smaller acceleration, the relation leads to a constant orbital velocity $V = \sqrt[4]{G M a_0}$, where $G$ is the gravitational constant and $M$ the mass of a galaxy\citep{6}.
+For accelerations much larger than $a_0 = 2 \times 10^{-10}$ms$^{-2}$ Newtonian dynamics is restored, while for smaller acceleration the relation leads to a constant orbital velocity $V = \sqrt[4]{G M a_0}$, where $G$ is the gravitational constant and $M$ the mass of a galaxy\citep{6}.